Slappie64/Exercism-Challenges/README.md

-# Python Challenge-a-Day with Exercism
+# Daily Code Challenge

-Welcome to the Python Challenge-a-Day repository!
-In this repository, I will be completing a Python coding challenge every day using Exercism.
+Welcome to my Daily Code Challenge!
+In this repository, I will be completing a coding challenge every day using Exercism.
 Exercism is a fantastic platform that provides a collection of coding exercises and mentorship to help you improve your coding skills in various programming languages, including Python.

 ## What is Exercism?